wyliodrinstudio/WyliodrinSTUDIO/docs/source/dialogs_notifications.rst

 The function parameters are:

 .. list-table::
+	:widths: 17 55 15 7

+	* - Property title
+	  - Description
+	  - Required / Optional
+	  - Default value
 	* - *text*
 	  - the text of the notification
+	  - optional
+	  - ' '
 	* - *values={}*
-	  - empty object; the parameter is not mandatory when you call this function, its purpose being to insert the value of a variable in a translated text
+	  - empty object, used to insert the value of a variable in a translated text
+	  - optional
+	  - {}
 	* - *type*
 	  - info/succes/warning
+	  - optional
+	  - 'info'
 	* - *timeout*
 	  - the time frame in which the notification is displayed
+	  - optional
+	  - 6000

 We used the the translation function in order to translate the notification text according to the current language.